 Size10-15 feet (3-4.5 m) in length

-DietNearly any aquatic or terrestrial prey that comes within range.
-This includes fish, turtles, small mammals, birds and reptiles, including smaller alligators
+DietNearly any aquatic or terrestrial prey that comes within range

-HabitatFound primarily in freshwater swamps and marshes, as well as in rivers, lakes and smaller bodies of water
+HabitatFreshwater swamps and marshes, as well as in rivers and lakes

 - Adult male American alligators typically reach 13-15 feet (4.0-4.5 m) in length.
 Females reach lengths of about 10 feet (3 m).
 The tail is about one-half the body length.

 - Characteristically broad snout.
 Upper jaw is wider than lower jaw and completely overlaps it so that the edge of upper jaw overlaps teeth in lower jaw.

 - Bottom teeth are almost completely hidden when the mouth is closed.
-This is in contrast to crocodiles, in which the lower teeth show outside of the upper jaw.
+This is in contrast to crocodiles, in which the lower teeth are visible outside of the upper jaw.

-- Juvenile is darker above with bright yellow cross-bands.
+- Juveniles are darker in color with bright yellow cross-bands.
 Aging brings the gradual loss of the banding and the alligator will turn olive brown and black, with some areas around the jaws and neck a creamy white.
 The ventral surface of the body is pale.

-- Number of teeth is usually 74-80.
+- Adults usually have 74-80 teeth.
 New teeth grow to replace lost or damaged ones.

 - Small, sensory pits dotted around the upper and lower jaws can detect small pressure changes in water and assist in locating and capturing prey.

 - Adults are opportunistic feeders and their diet consists of nearly any aquatic or terrestrial prey that comes within range.
-This includes fish, turtles, small mammals, birds and reptiles, including smaller alligators.
+This includes fish, turtles, small mammals, birds and reptiles, and even smaller alligators.

 - Juvenile diet consists of small invertebrates, particularly insects, as well as small fish and frogs.

-- Foraging will cease when water temperature drops below about 68 degrees F (20 degrees Celcius).
+- Foraging will cease when water temperature drops below about 68 degrees F (20 degrees C).